archesproject/arches-docs/docs/developing/vue/arches-vue-styleguide.rst

         - **Type safety**: TypeScript ensures the payload matches the expected structure.

 - **Slots**
-    - Use scoped slots for maximum flexibility; name them clearly to indicate their purpose.
+    - Use scoped slots when the consumer needs access to slot data; use regular named slots for simple content projection.
+Name slots clearly to indicate their purpose.

     .. code-block:: vue